South Dum Dum

-South Dum Dum is a city and a municipality of North 24 Parganas district in the Indian state of West Bengal.
-It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA) and a vital locality in Kolkata Metropolitan Area.
+South Dum Dum is a city and a municipality in the Kolkata Metropolitan Area of North 24 Parganas district in the Indian state of West Bengal.
+It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

-It is a city on the outskirts of North Kolkata with a municipality called South Dum Dum municipality.
-It is well connected to the developed part of the city through railways and roads.
-It is very near to Kolkata Airport, Shyambazar (epicenter of North Kolkata), Newtown (the IT hub of Kolkata), Esplanade (the employment hub of Kolkata and central business district).
-It is well connected to Alipore, Ballygunge and Jadavpur by suburban railways.

 Etymology

 During the 19th century Dum Dum area was home to the Dum Dum Arsenal, a British Royal Artillery facility.

 History

-South Dum Dum Municipality was established in 1870.
+In 1870, Dum Dum was divided into two parts named as South Dum Dum and North Dum Dum.
+Though South Dum Dum Municipality was established on 3rd July, 1870.